"

 • Example 3.8A: The first measure may challenge some students because of the double-dotted eighth note followed by a tied thirty-second note.

-• Meanwhile, in Example 3.8B, the quarter note clearly places beat 3 and can be used to make Example 3.8A easier to understand.
+• Meanwhile, in Example 3.8B, the quarter note clearly places beat 3 and helps make Example 3.8A easier to understand.

-• Example 3.8C: Due to the lack of beaming, the second measure may challenge some students as the beats are harder to find.
+• Example 3.8C: Because of the lack of beaming, the second measure might challenge some students as the beats are more difficult to identify.

 • Meanwhile, in Example 3.8B, the beaming makes the beats clearer.

-Rhythmic transposition may be a strategy utilized in aural training if you are asked to write a rhythmic dictation for a time signature you find challenging.
-There are two steps when writing rhythmic transpositions.
+Rhythmic transposition can be a helpful strategy in aural training if you are asked to write rhythmic dictation for a challenging time signature.
+There are two steps involved in writing rhythmic transpositions.

-1. Write the rhythmic dictation so a quarter note gets the beat.
+1. Write the rhythmic dictation so that a quarter note gets the beat.

-• For example, if the time signature is 3/8, you would need to change all the note values in your rhythmic dictation by half since an eighth-note beat is worth half a quarter-note beat.
+• For example, if the time signature is 3/8, change all the note values in your rhythmic dictation by half since an eighth-note beat is worth half a quarter-note beat.

 Rhythmic Transposition

-When transposing rhythms, compare note values of the beats and apply that same proportion to the new time signature.
+When transposing rhythms, compare the note values of the beats and apply the same proportion to the note and rest values of the new time signature.

 Directions: